-Construction work on the new primary school Alex Avenue has been completed.
+Construction work on the Upgrades to Chatswood Public School and Chatswood High School has been completed.
 We are now in a position to confirm access provisions for the new school, including pick-up and drop-off arrangements.

 3.5.
 Official school opening